nezuo/roblox-serde-benchmarks/README.md

 ## Results (Last Updated 3/10/2024)
 These results were taken in Roblox Studio using Zap v0.6.2 and ByteNet v0.4.0.

-The numbers are approximate average FPS.
+The numbers are from eyeballing the average FPS.

 | Mode | Booleans | StructOfNumbers |
 |--|--|--|